The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 You may not use any or all those features, but it’s great to know they are there if you need them.

 Veterans Bring More to the Table Than Just Expertise in Planning

 Although planning and executing projects with critical timing and budget constraints is second nature for most military veterans, those aren’t the only skills employers are looking for.
-Whether you realize it or not, you’ll have a lot of other piping-hot qualities that come with you after you leave the service:
+Whether you realize it or not, you’ll have a lot of other qualities that make for a great project manager that come with you after you leave the service:

 These qualities can be just as important as your degree when an employer is looking over your resume.
-And they are some of the key traits you can count on to win you a job over candidates who don’t have a military background.
+And they are some of the key traits you can count on to be a competitive job candidate.

 2021 US Bureau of Labor Statistics salary and employment figures for Project Management Specialists reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed August 2022.